Fujifilm X-T20 vs Sony A7S

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T20 lacks such a headphone port.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7S has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the X-T20 and the A7S have been discontinued, but can regularly be found used on eBay.
+The A7S was replaced by the Sony A7S II, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T20 or the Sony A7S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.